eduardoamendola/Lambda/README.md

 ### Features

-* Runs oficially in Node.Js and Java 8, although there are workarounds
+* Runs oficially in Node.Js, Java 8 and Python 2.7, although there are workarounds
+* You can schedule function executions, like cronjob

 ### Limitations